-Fork in the National Road.
-New Progressive Supermajority Party is Forming.
-Which Way Will Senator Bernie Sanders Turn?
-And you?
+A New Progressive Supermajority Party Is Forming

 Disgusted by both corporatist parties, in 2015 young Progressives recruited 75-year-old Senator Bernard Sanders to run for president.
 Bernie wasn’t a Democrat -- or a Republican.
 With a 71% approval rating in his home state of Vermont, he was the first person in U.S. history to have won for 42 years at local and federal level without the support of either political party, while refusing corporate money.
 He was an Independent, which is not a party but a nonpartisan stance.
 That rarest of modern politicians, an honest one, he said exactly what he meant no matter what the opposition, verbally punched hard and wasn’t for sale.

-Cranky, tall, hunched, he was pink and easily tanned, with a usually-messy fringe of snow white hair on a bald pate, a defiant jaw, dark eyes sparkling with keen intelligence, humor, compassion or outrage behind big glasses perched on a long nose, shirt sleeves that were usually rolled up on strong arms, big hands that looked convincing in fists, and long legs in perpetual motion.
+Tall, hunched, pink and easily tanned, with a usually-messy fringe of snow white hair on a bald pate, a defiant jaw, dark eyes sparkling with keen intelligence, humor, compassion or outrage behind big glasses perched on a long nose, shirt sleeves that were usually rolled up on strong arms, big hands that looked convincing in fists, and long legs in perpetual motion, Sanders had a long history of activism..

-A civil rights activist in the early sixties when Hillary Clinton was still in high school, and an early feminist praised by Gloria Steinem, he walked picket lines and hung out with union guys on his birthdays.
+A civil rights activist in the early sixties when Hillary Clinton was still in high school, and an early feminist praised by Gloria Steinem, he walked picket lines, and hung out with union guys on his birthdays.
 In Congress he had a bipartisan reputation for outspoken Progressive views and rock hard integrity.
 A staple on social media, he wrote pithy, knowledgeable often hilarious memes.
 He and his wife Jane O’Meara loved, protected and enjoyed heck out of each other.
 She had five kids, grandchildren proliferating.
 Authentic, politically experienced, a life-long activist.
 Lookin’ good.

 The Democrats and Republicans however had so clogged the nation’s electoral channels that no one could run for president except through one of them.
 Sanders had always caucused with the Democrats in the Senate, stumped for many of their candidates.